bisratberhanu/Random_number_Generator/Documentation.md

 components is a popular topic among digital IC designers in terms of their speed compatibility and uncomplicated integration to digital platforms.
 The most common method for generating random numbers using digital logic is to use **shift registers**.
 A shift register is a digital circuit that can be used to store and shift data.
-It can be used to generate random numbers usingfeedback from the output of the shift register to its input.
+It can be used to generate random numbers using feedback from the output of the shift register to its input.
 Another method for generating random numbers using digital logic is to use oscillators.
 Oscillators are circuits that produce periodic signals.
 By using two oscillators with different frequencies and feeding their outputs into an XOR gate, it is possible to generate a random sequence of bits.
 As mentioned earlier, shift registers are commonly used in digital logic design of random number generators.